Artificial intelligence in marketing: Artificial neural networks

 An artificial neural network is a form of computer program modeled on the brain and nervous system of humans.
 Neural networks are composed of a series of interconnected processing neurons that function in unison to achieve certain outcomes.
 Using “human-like trial and error learning methods neural networks detect patterns existing within a data set ignoring data that is not significant while emphasizing the data which is most influential”.

 From a marketing perspective, neural networks are a form of software tool used to assist in decision making.
-Neural networks are effective in gathering and extracting information from large data sources and have the ability to identify cause and effect within tha data.
+Neural networks are effective in gathering and extracting information from large data sources and have the ability to identify cause and effect within that data.
 These neural nets through the process of learning, identify relationships and connections between databases.
 Once knowledge has been accumulated, neural networks can be relied on to provide generalizations and can apply past knowledge and learning to a variety of situations.

 Neural networks help fulfill the role of marketing companies through effectively aiding in market segmentation and measurement of performance while reducing costs and improving accuracy.
 Due to their learning ability, flexibility, adaption, and knowledge discovery, neural networks offer many advantages over traditional models.
 Neural networks can be used to assist in pattern classification, forecasting and marketing analysis.

-Pattern classification
+Tools and uses

 Classification of customers can be facilitated through the neural network approach allowing companies to make informed marketing decisions.
 An example of this was employed by Spiegel Inc., a firm dealing in direct-mail operations that used neural networks to improve efficiencies.
 Using software developed by NeuralWare Inc., Spiegel identified the demographics of customers who had made a single purchase and those customers who had made repeat purchases.
-Neural networks where then able to identify the key patterns and consequently identify the customers that were most likely to repeat purchase.
+Neural networks were then able to identify the key patterns and consequently identify the customers that were most likely to repeat purchase.
 Understanding this information allowed Spiegel to streamline marketing efforts, and reduced costs.

-Forecasting

 Sales forecasting “is the process of estimating future events with the goal of providing benchmarks for monitoring actual performance and reducing uncertainty".
 Artificial intelligence techniques have emerged to facilitate the process of forecasting through increasing accuracy in the areas of demand for products, distribution, employee turnover, performance measurement, and inventory control.
 An example of forecasting using neural networks is the Airline Marketing Assistant/Tactician; an application developed by BehabHeuristics which allows for the forecasting of passenger demand and consequent seat allocation through neural networks.
 This system has been used by National air Canada and USAir.